Precise measurement of the $\Lambda$-binding energy difference between $^3_\Lambda$H and $^4_\Lambda$H via decay-pion

 In this work, we successfully measured the decay $\pi^-$ momentum of $^3_\Lambda$H by employing a new $^{\mathrm{nat}}$Li target.
 The momentum scale and reaction‐vertex dependence of the spectrometers were calibrated to a level better than a few keV$/c$ using elastic scattering data obtained with $^{12}$C and $^{181}$Ta targets.
-After that, the decay $\pi^-$ momentum of $^4_\Lambda\mathrm{H}$ previously measured at MAMI~\cite{Schulz2016NPA} was used as an absolute calibration reference, allowing us to determine the relative decay $\pi^-$ momenta of $^4_\Lambda$H and $^3_\Lambda$H. This procedure yields results that strongly indicate a deeply bound $\Lambda$ state in $^3_\Lambda$H.
+After that, the decay $\pi^-$ momentum of $^4_\Lambda\mathrm{H}$ previously measured at MAMI~\cite{Schulz2016NPA} was used as an absolute calibration reference, allowing us to determine the relative decay $\pi^-$ momenta of $^4_\Lambda$H and $^3_\Lambda$H. Our result indicates a deeply bound $\Lambda$ state in $^3_\Lambda$H.